Pinterest for interior design

 Beyond the mood boards and brochures

-Pinterest offers huge potential if used effectively.
+Using Pinterest for interior design offers huge potential for practices if used effectively.
 There is still room for your own discoveries and mood boarding but the platform can offer so much more.
 Think you need some help in developing your Pinterest strategies?

 Get in touch today and see how Sandford can help!